-Join Tom Geller for an in-depth discussion in this video Comparing development and production environments, part of Drupal 7 Advanced Training.
+Join Tom Geller for an in-depth discussion in this video Comparing development and production environments, part of Advanced Drupal 7.

 So, you've built a Drupal site on your home computer, and are ready to show it to the world.
 Then you upload everything, and you get a big fat error message.
 That's because in reality there are quite a few differences between running Drupal on your development computer at home and running it in production as they say on a server.
 And believe me, I've gone through this experience many, many times and this video is the result of some of that painful experience.
 I very quickly went over some of these points in the video, launching a Drupal site in the Drupal 7 Essential Training course.